Juicy Fruit

-Juicy Fruit is an American brand of chewing gum made by the Wrigley Company, a U.S. company that since 2008 has been a subsidiary of the privately held Mars, Incorporated.
-It was introduced in 1893, and in the 21st century the brand name is recognized by 99 percent of Americans, with total sales in 2002 of 153 million units.
+Juicy Fruit is an American brand of chewing gum made by the Wrigley Company, a U.S. company that since 2008 has been a subsidiary of Mars, Incorporated.
+It was introduced in 1893, and is the earliest of Wrigley's gum flavors still in production.

+In the 21st century the brand name is recognized by 99 percent of Americans, with total sales in 2002 of 153 million units.